 Data is mutable.

-Mule enables you to synchronize access to a cache, which can avoid unexpected results if multiple message processors (on the same or different Mule instances) use the cache at the same time.
+By default, Mule synchronizes access to a cache to avoid unexpected results if multiple message processors (on the same or different Mule instances) use the cache at the same time.

 Consider a scenario where two message processors attempt to retrieve a value from a cache but do not find the value in the cache.
 So each message processor calculates the value independently and inserts it into the cache.
-The value inserted by the second message processor overwrites the value inserted by the first message processor.
+If access to the cache is not synchronized, the value inserted by the second message processor overwrites the value inserted by the first message processor.
 If the values are different, then two different results are obtained for the same input, with only the last one stored in the cache.

 synchronized property in the